Specialized Forms

 - Reduced Course Load (RCL) allows International Students to enroll less than full-time for a specific term.

 - Annual Vacation form allows students listed as 12-month programs (5-term format) to take one term off with no consequences or effect on their immigration records.
+Student must have completed one full academic year before the Annual Vacation can be granted.

 - Program End Date Extension form is needed when the current program end date listed on the I-20 is not when the student will actually complete their program.